todo-lab-nifs/MEGA/README.md

 If you use this code, please cite the following work:

-Todo, Yasushi. *Energetic particle driven Alfvén eigenmodes and associated energetic particle redistribution in a tokamak burning plasma.* Nuclear Fusion 65 (2025) 102003.
+Todo, Yasushi et al. *Energetic particle driven Alfvén eigenmodes and associated energetic particle redistribution in a tokamak burning plasma.* Nuclear Fusion 65 (2025) 102003.
 https://doi.org/10.1088/1741-4326/ae059f

 Additionally, please cite the software itself: